MegaRockLabs/cw-extra/packages/cw82/README.md

-# CW82: Smart Contract Account
+# CW82: Minimal Smart Account

 The standard defining minimal interface for interacting with a smart contract based on CosmWasm.
 Contract implementing the standard might be both fully fledged accounts serving as a replacement for externally owned accounts (EOAs) or accounts of ephemeral nature and/or limited set of features meant to be used for the needs of an individual application.

-The standard doesn't introduce any new primitives and achieved through a combination of multiple existing standards, mainly:
+The standard doesn't introduce any new primitives and is achievable through a combination of multiple existing standards, mainly:

 | Standard                                                               | Description                               |